Bumblebee202111/doubean-public/README.md

 An unofficial [Douban][douban] app mainly used for browsing the [Groups][douban-groups] section.
 \([豆瓣][douban]非官方app，主要用于[小组][douban-groups]浏览。\)

-From now on, this repo will not be updated frequently due to my personal situation.
-Note I am a beginner and the only developer of it.
+From now on, this repo will not be updated frequently as I am getting tired and bored of its development as the app grows larger.
+Note I am an inexperienced beginner and the only developer of it.
 Occasional crashes may happen, UI design may be incomplete and features you need may be missing.
 Pretty much of my work is copy and paste from the official documentation and samples of Google Android.
+I am trying my best only to ensure that the app will function normally on my Xiaomi devices with Android version varying from 8.1 to 12.

 [douban]: https://www.douban.com/